joshuacline/windick/README.md

 #     ■■■■■■■■■■■■■■■■■■■■■■■■■■
 #   $-h-@-Z-Z-@-m!
+A native command shell Windows image deployment tool.
 #     ■■■■■■■■■■■■■■■■■■■■■■■■■■
-· A native command shell Windows image deployment tool.
-- Administrate · Develop · Build · Dismantle · Backup · Test · Customize
+# Administrate · Develop · Build · Dismantle · Backup · Test · Customize
+From boot to deploy, the one and only complete Windows image container-based deployment recovery solution.
+- Windows-To-Go(USB) Windows-To-Stay(SSD)
+- Create lists to · Enable · Disable · Add · Delete · / · AppX · Drivers · Features · Components · Packages · Services · Tasks · Updates
+- Mount, deploy and administrate virtual hard disk images (VHDX) and WIM's from within recovery, or even Live in Windows
+- Simplified 2 partition system.
+EFI / Data only.
+No MSR, no WinRE, no B.S. - Windows is contained in a single VHDX file
+- No dependencies or external applications, just $haZZam.cmd and Windows installation source
+- Customize Windows images with an endless number of packs/lists.
+Import/Export Drivers
+- Express image forensics of WIM/VHDX/LIVE - Inspect your images with a single button.
+Generate a list of registry startup items, services, tasks, appX, features and components
 ![Alt text](/png/0-0.png "Help Section")
 #     ■■■■■■■■■■■■■■■■■■■■■■■■■■
 · To get started: Place $haZZam.cmd in a folder.
 Mount a Windows ISO, or insert a windows disc, then open $haZZam.cmd.